Knowing our customers makes us a reliable partner

 Knowing and identifying the customer – why are we asking?

-As a financial institution Mandatum Life has a legal obligation to identify and know its customers.
-In addition to up-to-date personal information we need to know the customer’s financial position and the origin of their assets.
-Insurance companies must also have sufficient information on their customers’ operations, financially and politically influential positions, what services they use and for what purpose.
-In addition, Mandatum Life needs to know to which country the customer is paying taxes.
+As a financial institution, Mandatum Life has a legal obligation to identify and know its customers.
+In addition to up-to-date personal information, insurance companies are required to have sufficient information on the customer’s business operations, financial position, purpose for using the services, and the origin of their funds.
+Mandatum Life must also know the country/countries in which the customer is tax resident.

-These obligations are based on legislation intended to, among other things, prevent money laundering, the terrorism financing and financial crimes.
-By identifying and knowing our customers, we can be a reliable partner to our customers.
+These obligations are based on legislation intended to, among other things, prevent money laundering, the funding of terrorism and financial crimes.
+By identifying and knowing our customers we can be a reliable partner to our customers.

 Why are you asking for my personal information such as my place of birth or nationality?

-Insurance companies are always obligated to know their customers.
-We ask many kinds of questions in order to be able to serve you better, but by practicing customer due diligence, we are also fulfilling our legal obligations.
+Life insurance companies are always obligated to know their customers.
+We ask many kinds of questions in order to be able to serve you better, but by carrying out customer due diligence, we are also fulfilling our legal obligations.
 We are obligated to ask, for example, the customer’s name, place of birth, national identity number, address and other contact details.

 - an officer who is at least a general in the military

-The person is politically exposed if he/she holds or has held a significant public position in another state within one year.
-Such a person’s inner circle (e.g. spouse, children, parents, business partners) are also considered politically exposed.
-This does not, however, mean that we ask for our customers’ political opinions.
+A person is politically exposed if he/she holds or has held an important public function within one year.
+The inner circle (e.g. spouse, children, parents, business partners) of a politically exposed person is also considered politically exposed.

 - Identification card granted by the Finnish Police